bitcoin-dot-org/developer.bitcoin.org/examples/p2p_networking.rst

 Creating A Bloom Filter
 ~~~~~~~~~~~~~~~~~~~~~~~

-In this section, we’ll use variable names that correspond to the field names in the ```filterload`` message documentation </en/developer-reference#filterclear>`__.
+In this section, we’ll use variable names that correspond to the field names in the `“filterload” message documentation <../reference/p2p_networking.html#filterload>`__.
 Each code block precedes the paragraph describing it.

 .. highlight:: python